aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

     // Accessing the first worksheet in the Excel file Worksheet worksheet = workbook.GetWorksheets().Get(0);

-    // Auto-fitting the 3rd row of the worksheet worksheet.AutoFitRow(1, 0, 5);
+    // Auto-fitting the 2nd row of the worksheet (columns 0 to 5)
+    worksheet.AutoFitRow(1, 0, 5);

     // Save the modified Excel file